facundoolano/aso/README.md

 ```

 The avaliable strategies are:
-  * `keywords.suggest.SIMILAR`: looks at apps marked by Google Play as "similar" to the one given.
+  * `CATEGORY`: looks at apps in the same category as the one given.
-  * `keywords.suggest.CATEGORY`: looks at apps in the same category as the one given.
+  * `SIMILAR`: looks at apps marked by Google Play as "similar" to the one given (only available for the Google Play store).
-  * `keywords.suggest.COMPETITION`: looks at apps that target the same keywords as the one given.
+  * `COMPETITION`: looks at apps that target the same keywords as the one given.
 Note this strategy is expensive so it may require around a minute to resolve.
-  * `keywords.suggest.ARBITRARY`: look at an arbitrary list of apps.
+  * `ARBITRARY`: look at an arbitrary list of apps.
 For this strategy, the first argument should be an array of
   application IDs instead of a single one.
-  * `keywords.suggest.KEYWORDS`: look at apps that target one of the given seed keywords.
+  * `KEYWORDS`: look at apps that target one of the given seed keywords.
 For this strategy, the first argument should be an array of keywords.

 A common flow of work would be to try all the strategies for a given app, hand pick the most interesting
 keywords and then run the `scores` function on them to analize their quality.